Shasta (Narnia): Biographical summary

 Shasta agrees, and he and the horse, nicknamed Bree, start off that night.
 They encounter another pair of fugitives, a Tarkheena named Aravis and her talking horse Hwin.
-They make their way to Tashbaan, Calormen's capital city, where Shasta is mistaken for Prince Corin of Archenland, whom he strongly resembles.
+They make their way to Tashbaan, Calormen's capital city, where Shasta is mistaken by a visiting Narnian party for Prince Corin of Archenland, whom he strongly resembles.

-Learning that Calormen is planning to attack Archenland as a step to conquering Narnia, Shasta and his companions set off to warn Archenland.
-After a grueling journey, a tired and barefoot Shasta successfully warns the Archenlanders.
+Learning that Prince Rabadash of Calormen is planning to invade Archenland as a step to conquering Narnia, Shasta and his companions set off to warn Archenland.
+After a grueling journey across the desert, a tired and barefoot Shasta successfully warns the Archenlanders.
 Riding with the Archenlanders, he becomes lost in dense fog, but is then guided by the great lion Aslan through a mountain pass into Narnia, where his warning musters a force of Narnians to come to the aid of their allies.
-At Corin's urging, Shasta participates in the battle to defeat the Calormenes.
+At Corin's urging, Shasta participates in the battle to defeat Rabadash and his Calormen horsemen.

 Shasta then discovers who he really is: Prince Cor of Archenland, elder son of King Lune, Corin's twin brother, and heir apparent to the throne.
-When he was a baby, a prophecy predicted that he would save Archenland from a great evil, leading the enemies of Archenland to kidnap him.
+When he was a baby, a prophecy predicted that he would save Archenland from a great danger, leading domestic enemies of King Lune to kidnap him.
 When his father pursued their ship, the kidnappers put the baby prince on a rowboat with a knight.
 This was the boat in which Arsheesh found him.
 The knight had died, but Aslan guided the boat to shore so that Cor could survive.

-The prophecy was fulfilled when he warned the Archenlanders and rallied the Narnians against Rabadash.
+The prophecy was fulfilled when he alerted both the Archenlanders and their Narnian friends of the Calormen invasion.
 Cor is reunited with his father and brother (his mother having died sometime before), and Aravis comes to live with them at the castle of Anvard.
 Cor and Aravis eventually marry, and their son Ram the Great becomes (we are told) the greatest king of Archenland.

 King Cor, King Lune, Queen Aravis, and Prince Corin Thunder-Fist are all mentioned as present in the second Narnia at the end of The Last Battle.

 Cor is a direct descendant (via Col, the second son of Frank V of Narnia) of King Frank I of Narnia, who was born on Earth in England.